24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 TIP 22: SAY NO

-If you’re being asked to take on something over Christmas, e.g. hosting, sorting out someone else’s gift, driving to the other end of the country for a family party etc, then pause and think before deciding whether or not to commit.
+If you’re being asked to take on something over Christmas – hosting, sorting out someone else’s gift, driving to the other end of the country for a party etc – then pause and think before deciding whether or not to commit.
 There may be some tasks which you feel obligated to carry out for any number of reasons, and sometimes those tasks are unavoidable.
-However, for each social event, or each request made of you, consider whether it’s something you would enjoy doing, and whether it’s something which could be reasonably refused or delegated to someone else if you didn’t want to do it.
+However, for each social event or request, consider whether it’s something you would enjoy doing, and whether it’s something which could be reasonably refused or delegated to someone else if you don’t want to do it.

 The more demands and restrictions you already have on your time and energy, the stricter you have to be in saying no to things.
 If you’ve just had a baby, why is everyone piling into your home and expecting you to cook for them?
 Is there any gift shopping which you could delegate to your partner?
 Do you really need to go to your cousin’s Christmas party at the opposite end of the country?